 - After the initial EEE inspection for both existing and new buildings, all following inspections must be completed by January 1 every six years.

-- New Condo Associations that had a building permit application submitted after January 1, 2020, must have their initial EEE inspection within six years of getting issued a Certificate of Occupancy.
+- New Condo Associations that had a building permit application submitted after January 1, 2020, must have their initial EEE inspection within nine years of getting issued a Certificate of Occupancy.

 - After the initial EEE inspection for both existing Homeowner’s Associations and new condo associations, all following inspections must be completed every nine years in coordination with the reserve study inspection.

 Both laws require inspections to be done at regular intervals.

 How long does a manager or Homeowner’s Associations have to make repairs after an EEE inspection?

 If an element requires a repair but does not pose an urgent or immediate safety issue: